How *not* to Write Resolutions | A Guide on Intentions or your Sankalpa

 When we align our mind to our life’s intention, we live from a space of flow.
 Situations will still challenge us, and life does not get easier, but we have that higher sense or that higher commitment to yourself that your moving in the direction of your intention or Sankalpa.

 I would love to hear your thoughts on setting intentions, goals, or your Sankalpa.
-Comment below or email me 🙂
+If you need a bit of guidance on starting to write, check out some of my offerings on Mindful Journaling.

 Here are a few of mine: